kstreet/btw-samples-homework/E012-now-serving-dsl/sample-csharp/README.md

 ## Being the Worst

-This folder contains additional materials for **Episode 12 - Now Serving DSL**:
+This folder contains additional materials for **Kerry's HOMEWORK for Episode 12 - Now Serving DSL**:

+* HOMEWORK Part 1 of 2:
+* Part 1 will convert the Episode 11 Domain over to the new Episode 12 structure.
+* Part 2 will come after Episode 13 when we learn about the updated specs/tests and migrate E11's Program.cs specs to the E13 Spec/ Domain.Tests format.

+* Episode 12 Notes:
 * CSharp sample project covering Application Services, Domain Services, and DSL code-generation
 * This sample does not have an exe to run, it is code only.
 A future episode will execute the Domain in a Test project.
 * See "Visual Studio Settings" section on how to setup .ddd files:[ http://lokad.github.com/lokad-codedsl/](http://lokad.github.com/lokad-codedsl/)